awebfactory/react-pathways/README.md

 In another, do `npm run watch-css` so that another process can watch the sass files.

-In other do `npm start` and Browsersync (installed locally via initial `npm install`) will fire up the app in your opened browser automagically.
+In a third terminal, do `npm start` and Browsersync (installed locally via initial `npm install`) will fire up the app in your opened browser automagically.
 Browsersync is built into the express server `index.js`, and while watchify is watching the `./src` directory, Browsersync is triggered when watchify and node-sass complete any changes, altering the `./public` directory.

 ### Serve up in production mode without Browsersync